BioHazardAlBatros/Quake-Light-Flicker-Unity-Engine/README.md

 CustomAnim property(string):

-Type any string using ONLY latin a-z symbols.
-Other symbols will be considered as "a" or «No light».
+Type any string using ONLY latin a-z characters.
+Any other character will be considered as "a" or «No light».

 a - is «No light»